cmantuano/askdata-docs/docs/main-features-of-the-askdata-platform.md

 #### Natural Interaction:

 AskData uses modern AI and knowledge graph techniques to help users to surface useful answers proactively organized in modern feeds.
-‍

 #### Index data from all your datasources:

-‍Askdata provides state-of-the-art tools for indexing data dimensions and metrics from many disparate operational datasets.
+Askdata provides state-of-the-art tools for indexing data dimensions and metrics from many disparate operational datasets.

 #### Automated Configuration:

-‍Users can begin asking questions about their connected data instantly using AskData’s patent-pending natural language querying technology — no training needed.
+Users can begin asking questions about their connected data instantly using AskData’s patent-pending natural language querying technology — no training needed.

 #### Secure:
 Askdata administrators can define precise security rules for accessing data sets, fields, and even records, so that users only have access to authorized information at all times.